Mikaela Turik: Career

 In March 2012, Turik was selected as vice-captain for Canada in the ICC Americas Women's Division 1 T20 Championship held in the Cayman Islands, from 23 to 28 April 2012.

 In the opening match of the tournament, Canadian captain, Suthershini Sivanantham, was rested due to an injury, Turik had the honour of captaining Canada for the first time.
 In doing so Turik at 17 years, 99 days old also became the youngest player, male or female, to captain Canada.
 The Canadian side batted first against Brazil in the ICC T20 and were 3/181, before restricting Brazil to 8/55 from their 20 overs, for a comprehensive, 126 run victory.
 Canada went on undefeated to win the ICC Americas T20 Championship in a rain affected tournament.
 Canada qualified to play in the ICC Women's T20 Cricket World Cup Qualifier, held in Ireland, in July 2013.
 Turik along with Monali Patel were the two Canadian players selected in the ICC Americas development team.

 Turik was again selected by Cricket ACT to compete in the Cricket Australia U18 National Championships, held in Ballarat, Victoria, from 16 to 22 January 2013.

 On 23 July 2013, Turik captained the Canadian team against Sri Lanka, in an ICC Women's World Twenty20 Qualifier, in Dublin Ireland.

-In January 2019, Turik joined Healthcare Professional Group.
-Joining a successful team Turik is now adding her recruitment specialties to the healthcare industry, impacting patients lives on a daily basis.
-Turik, has an inquisitive nature and a team player spirit.